Jason-G-M/DGT/main.md

   - View the number of compatible and incompatible assemblies. (e.g. Repo and NuGet compatibility.)
   - Track the progress of adapting incompatible assemblies to compatible ones.
 - Analysis
-  - Analyze the level relationship of assemblies/types. (e.g. paths from a process to an assembly, or paths between assemblies.)
+  - Analyze the level relationship of assemblies/types. (e.g. paths from a root assembly of a process to some assembly, or paths between assemblies.)
 - Monitoring
   - Monitor the trend of changes in dependencies.
   - Detect the changes in the dependency tree.